The Florida Reining Horse Association

 ARTICLE I. ANNUAL AND SPECIAL MEETINGS

 SECTION 1.
 ANNUAL MEMBERSHIP MEETINGS.
 The Annual Membership Meeting of this Association shall be held as called by the Board of Directors.
-The Secretary shall mail written notice of the date, time and place of the Annual Membership Meeting twenty (20) days before the date thereof to the members whose addresses are shown on the books of the Association.
-In lieu of mailing notices, the notice may be included in the Association’s newsletter provided the newsletter is mailed, at a minimum, thirty (30) days in advance of the meeting.
+The Secretary shall post notice of the meeting to the Florida Reining Horse Association (FRHA) website and social media pages(s) including the date, time and place of the Annual Membership Meeting twenty (20) days before the date thereof.

 SECTION 2.
 QUORUM.
 At all meetings of members of the Association except where it is otherwise provided by law, a quorum for the purpose of transacting Association business shall require a minimum ten percent (10%) of all Florida Reining Horse Association voting members.